Cameo Max SX

-A soluble granule formulation containing 250 g/kg tribenuron methyl and 250 g/kg thifensulfuron methyl, both sulfonylureas, for weed control in wheat and barley.
+A water soluble granule formulation containing 250 g/kg tribenuron methyl and 250 g/kg thifensulfuron methyl, both sulfonylureas, for weed control in wheat and barley, oats, rye and triticale.

 Cameo Max SX contains thifensulfuron-methyl and tribenuron-methyl, sulfonylurea (ALS inhibitor) herbicides that work predominantly by foliar action with some root activity.
 It controls a wide range of broad-leaved weeds and is most effective if applied when the weeds are small and actively growing.
 Good spray cover of weeds must be obtained and since larger weeds often become less susceptible, it is important to note the size of each weed at the time of application.
 Susceptible plants cease growth almost immediately after post-emergence treatment and symptoms can be seen about two weeks after spring application.
 It is also important to identify the weeds occurring in the crop and refer to the weed table to ensure that the weeds present are those susceptible to Cameo Max SX.
 The susceptibility ratings of weeds in the following table refer to good spray cover and good growing conditions.